 2. Get Rid of the Dead Wood

 There may be posts wallowing on your blog that are pretty much worthless.
-If you were to go through your older stuff, you might agree.
-For example, I wrote a lot of posts on upcoming workshops.
-There is absolutely no reason for those to continue to exist.
-You may also find other content that wouldn’t be worth updating (or repurposing).
-Some technology you wrote about may no longer exists.
+If you were to go through your older stuff, you would probably agree.

 3. Keep Tabs on Broken Links and Streamed Content

 When it comes to broken links, save yourself some time and use a plugin.

 Broken links can be both internal and external, both of which will make the customer’s experience less than positive.
 Dreaded 404 errors of pages that do not exist, are frustrating.
 Consider creating a custom 404 page that at least is more user-friendly.